Adoption of the euro in Croatia: Croatian euro coins

-While the images of the reverse side of euro coins is common across coins issued by all countries, each country can choose identifying marks for euros it mints.

-The national identifying marks on the Croatian euro coins: the Croatian checkerboard, the map of Croatia, a marten, Nikola Tesla and the Glagolitic script, were decided on by the government in 2021.
-A contest was held by the Croatian National Bank for the designs, and was completed in 2022, receiving some negative reaction from Serbia and also being delayed by a licensing issue.
+While the images of the reverse side of euro coins are common across coins issued by all countries, each country can choose identifying marks for the euros it mints.
+The national identifying marks on the Croatian euro coins: the Croatian checkerboard, the map of Croatia, a marten, Nikola Tesla, and the Glagolitic script were decided on by the government in 2021.
+A contest for the coin designs was held by the Croatian National Bank and completed in 2022.
+It received some negative reaction from Serbia and was also delayed by a licensing issue.
 The final set of designs was approved by the Council of the EU in April 2022.